RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 #### Description
 Previously named ``get_temperature()``.
 This is a getter function gets the drone's temperature from the barometer.
 The sensor reads the drone’s temperature, not the air around it.
-Default unit is Celcius.
+Default unit is Celsius.

 #### Syntax
 ``get_drone_temperature()``